hatari/hatari/readme.txt

 be used as a wrapper for running cmake.
 Type "./configure --help" to see the options of this script.

-Assuming that you've used the Makefile generator of CMake, and cmake finished the configuration successfully, you can compile Hatari by running:
+Once you have successfully configured the build settings, you can compile Hatari with:

-	gmake -j$(getconf _NPROCESSORS_ONLN)
+	cmake --build . -j$(getconf _NPROCESSORS_ONLN)

 If all works fine, you should get the executable "hatari" in the src/ sub- directory of the build tree.
 You can then either run the executable from there, or install the emulator system-wide by typing:

-	gmake install
+	cmake --install .

  3.1) WinUAE and "old" UAE CPU cores